Cancer Research UK, a company limited by guarantee and a registered charity, is governed by a Council of Trustees, the Charity’s board of directors.

 Dr Adrian Crellin MA FRCR FRCP

-Appointed 2012, specialising in radiotherapy Dr Crellin is a consultant Clinical Oncologist.
+Appointed in 2012.
+Specialising in radiotherapy Dr Crellin is a consultant Clinical Oncologist.
 He was recently Vice-President of the Royal College of Radiologists and is Co-Chair of The National Radiotherapy Implementation Group and the Department of Health's National Clinical Lead on Proton Beam Therapy.
 This is a new radiotherapy treatment which targets cancer tumours more accurately while causing less damage to surrounding healthy tissue.

 Professor Jonathan K C Knowles

 Jonathan was the chairman of the Corporate Governance Committee and a member of the Board at Genentech for the last 12 years as well as a member of the Chugai Pharmaceuticals Board for seven years.
+He is Executive Chairman of Immunocore Limited and Adaptimmune Limited.
 Jonathan holds a Distinguished Professorship in Personalised Health Care at FIMM (Finnish Institute for Molecular Medicine) at the University of Helsinki, is a visiting chair at the University of Oxford and is Professor Emeritus at EPFL Lausanne.

 At the beginning of 2010, Professor Knowles joined the Board of Caris Life Sciences, an international cutting edge molecular diagnostics company based in Irving, Texas.
 From May 2010 to October 2011 Professor Knowles also assumed the role of Caris’ Chief Scientific Officer.
 He received a first class honours degree in Molecular Genetics from the University of East Anglia.
 He received his PhD in Genetics of Mitochondria with Professor G. H. Beale FRS from the University of Edinburgh.